vrockai/pipeline-test/docs/content.md

 ---

-## The Role of Gut Microbiota-Brain Axis in Pathophysiology of ADHD: A Systematic Review.
+## The Role of Gut Microbiota-Brain Axis in Pathophysiology of ADHD: A Systematic Review
- 20.01.2022, _S Shirvani-Rad, HS Ejtahed, F Ettehad Marvasti, M Taghavi, F Sharifi, SM Arzaghi, B Larijani_

-The main goal of this systematic review is to summarize evidences regarding alterations of microbial composition in ADHD cases and uncover underlying mechanisms.

 [Source](https://doi.org/10.1177/10870547211073474)

-10.1177/10870547211073474

 ---